Faculty Orientation Center

 Psychological Counselling Center

-Based on these premises, in 2010 the International Telematic University UNINETTUNO launched Italy’s first center dedicated to psychological assessment and support for students who choose distance learning.
-Established with a psychodynamic orientation (Giannakoulas & Fizzarotti Selvaggi, 2003), the Center forms an integral part of UNINETTUNO’s educational project, which places students’ needs at the heart of its psycho-pedagogical model in a continuous and dynamic interaction between learner and teacher (Garito, 2002).
+Based on these premises, in 2010 the International Telematic University UNINETTUNO launched Italy’s first center for psychological evaluation and support dedicated to students enrolled in distance learning programs.
+Developed from a psychodynamic perspective (Giannakoulas, Fizzarotti Selvaggi, 2003), the Center is part of UNINETTUNO’s educational model, which places students’ needs at the core of a continuous and dynamic interaction between learners and teachers (Garito, 2002).

 The Center as a Third Mission Service

-Third Mission activities are gaining increasing importance within universities and faculties, in accordance with specific guidelines from the Italian Ministry of University and Research and ANVUR (see here for the main regulatory references: ANVUR – Third Mission).
+Third Mission activities are becoming increasingly important within universities and faculties, based on clear guidelines from the Ministry of University and Research and ANVUR (for key regulatory references, see:

-These services — available via phone, videoconference, or in person — can also be provided to external institutions (schools, educational agencies, associations, etc.) or private individuals, under a fee-based model, as permitted by Third Mission regulations.
+These activities — available via phone, video conferencing, or in person — may also be offered on a contract basis to institutions (e.g., schools, educational agencies, associations) or individuals, in line with Third Mission regulations.

-The Counselling Center is located in Rome at the University’s main office, Corso Vittorio Emanuele II, no. 39, 4th floor (Office within the Faculty of Psychology).
+The Counselling Center is located in Rome at the University headquarters, Corso Vittorio Emanuele II no. 39, 4th floor (Office within the Faculty of Psychology).